adoni91/autotarget/README.md

 * * ### [`src`](/src/)
   It contains distributed ROS mission implementations.
 More information about the implemented ROS programs are available here [`../docs/autotarget_functions.md`](/docs/autotarget_functions.md).
 ## 3-How to Launch a Distributed Swarm Programs
 We use two approaches to test the reliability of our framework.
 First, we run the application in a virtual environment.
 Then we move on to deployment on real drones.
 This allows us to minimize any risks or possible loss of time.

 * ### [`Simulation testing`](/models/)
 We assume that Gazebo, mavproxy, sitl and ros are installed.
+Otherwise, please follow the instructions in this following link [`Intelligent-Quads`](https://github.com/Intelligent-Quads/iq_tutorials) for a complete configuration of the working environment.

 How to call/use the API:

 1. The first step is to launch the gazebo environment by choosing a world.
 For more information on how to install and run Gazelo, please consult the following link: https://dev.px4.io/v1.11_noredirect/en/ . *<GAZEBO_WORLD_LAUNCH_FILE>* is available from [../launch](/launch).